 Increasing the width of the team to play along the wings is the tactic behind the Out Wide playstyle.
-The tactic is to stretch wide and play your wingers on the flanks where they stretch the opponent’s defence and create play wide so that they can pass it in when there is a space in the middle.
-Teams can score goals easily by crossing and cutback tactics.
+The tactic is to stretch wide and play your wingers on the flanks where they stretch the opponent’s defense and create play wide so that they can pass it in when there is a space in the middle.
+Teams can score goals easily by crossing and cutting back tactics.

-Most of the players from his team run towards the centre to be at the receiving end of the pass, which might make them vulnerable to counterattacks.
-So make sure you play players with a track Back skill so that they do not stay forward at the moment.
+Most of the players from his team run towards the center to be at the receiving end of the pass, which might make them vulnerable to counterattacks.
+So make sure you play players with a Track Back skill so that they do not stay forward at the moment.
 Wingers with good crossing skills are important in utilizing this playstyle effectively.

 Formations, where there are wingers, stretched out wide.
 3-4-3, 4-3-3, 4-2-2-2, etc will work well under this Manager’s tactic.

 Tips to choose your manager and form your team